Copy editing: Vs. line editing

+Understanding these distinctions is useful for authors, publishers and editors, to ensure that each piece of content undergoes the appropriate level of scrutiny and refinement before reaching its audience.

 Contemporary

-Before the digital era, copy editors would mark errors and inconsistencies with a red pen, using a markup language of symbols which were universally known.
-The traditional copy editor was once defined as editing for grammar, spelling, punctuation, and other mechanics of style.
+Before the digital era, copy editors would mark errors and inconsistencies with a red pen, using a markup language of symbols that were universally known.
+The traditional copy editor was once defined as editing for grammar, spelling, punctuation and other mechanics of style.

 Copy-editing symbols cannot be used in digital editing because they are not supported by tools such as track changes.
-With more posting online and less printing on paper, hard-copy can no longer keep pace with digital publishing.
-For a publisher to hire copy editors to print a hard copy, make edits, and then make changes is no longer the most efficient process.
+With more posting online and less printing on paper, hard copies can no longer keep pace with digital publishing.
+For a publisher to hire copy editors to print a hard copy, make edits and then make changes, is no longer the most efficient process.
 The position of copy editors is at risk because software can correct grammatical errors more quickly and cheaply.

 Professionals feared that the introduction of digital editing software would end copyediting careers.
 Copy editors are still employed and needed for heavy edits, such as fact-checking and content organization, which are beyond the abilities of the software.
 With grammar software and journalists who can edit, copy editors are seen as a luxury in publishing.
 The potential for a company to use editing software may also require the copy editor to only perform heavy editing and querying.
 Though the steps for copyediting are the same, the execution has been adapted for digital environments.